Doctor of Law and Policy

 The DLP program does not prepare students to take the Bar Exam and practice law.
 Students interested in practicing law should pursue a traditional Juris Doctorate.

 How will this program help me advance my professional goals?

-During the DLP program, students learn to how to be both consumers and producers of high level research.
+During the DLP program, students learn how to be both consumers and producers of high-level research.
 DLP graduates can evaluate research in a systematic way.
 Graduates also learn how to address policy problems from multiple angles and to communicate with a wide range of audiences.
 The cohort model means that students, already leaders in their fields, will leave the program with professional and personal contacts across the nation.
 This makes DLP graduates particularly capable of solving the complex problems they face in their professions and beyond.

 Knowledge of the structures and processes of courts, legislatures, and agencies as a domain of law and policy

 Demonstrates the ability to evaluate and critique the structure and role of state and federal courts and basic concepts in legal reasoning.

 Knowledge of the structures and processes of making and changing law and policy